neolao/soccer-session/README.md

 ## Installation

-1. Create `users.json` and make it writable by PHP
+1. Create `users.json` based on `users.dist.json` and make it writable by PHP
 2. Make the folder `session` writable by PHP
 3. The web server should target the folder `www`